Astronomy (MSc)

 • Astronomy and Business Studies (MSc)

 Students in our Astronomy programme are trained by leading experts in cutting-edge astronomical research.
-We incorporate in our educational programme observations and data from the world’s foremost ground- and space-based telescopes as well as theoretical, computational and astrochemical modelling, large scale simulations, and laboratory experiments that mimic conditions in space.
+In our educational programme, we incorporate observations and data from the world’s foremost ground- and space-based telescopes as well as theoretical, computational and astrochemical modelling, large scale simulations, and laboratory experiments that mimic conditions in space.
 This two-year master’s programme trains students to become experts in various fields of astronomy.
 We offer seven challenging specialisations, all of which can be tailored to suit your specific interests and ambitions.
 This will prepare you for a wide variety of careers within academia, industry and the public sector.

 Jeger Broxterman